Skip to main content

 • Are there caveats or limitations in the research on Lactobacillus rhamnosus HN001?

-• Does Lactobacillus rhamnosus HN001 help with anxiety?
+• Does Lactobacillus rhamnosus HN001 help with eczema?

-• Does Lactobacillus rhamnosus HN001 help prevent eczema?
+• Does Lactobacillus rhamnosus HN001 reduce allergies or atopic sensitization?

 Most-studied combinations with Lactobacillus rhamnosus HN001